 Psychological representation of progress and completing steps:

-Consumers have a psychological drive to complete tasks presented in front of them.
+Consumers have a psychological drive to complete tasks presented to them.
 The progress bar serves this drive by visually representing the completion of steps where micro validations are being applied along the way ("micro validation" = consumers cannot complete the delivery step until all the information is properly input, once the consumer moves past the delivery step, they are provided with visual cues indicating they correctly completed the delivery step ).

-A progress bar is similar to a to do list, and the human brain is wired to respond to to-do lists because…
+A progress bar is similar to a to-do list, and the human brain is wired to respond to to-do lists because…

 - They dampen anxiety about the chaos of life

-- They provide structure, a plan that consumers can stick to – to do's apply focus to completing whatever the task may be
+- They provide structure, a plan that consumers can stick to – to-dos apply focus to completing whatever the task may be

 - They are proof of what was achieved